-Claim Alpha Beta Gamma IAS 32 CF ED Ordinary bonds income or expense rela bility with income or expense presented in profit or loss (if measured at fair value, ome or expense related to changes in own credit risk presented in other comprehensive ome (consistent with IFRS 9)).
-Ordinary shares Equity with changes calculated as total comprehensive income less any amounts attributed to classes of equity claims other than ordinary shares.
+Claim Alpha Beta Gamma IAS 32 CF ED Ordinary bonds income or expense rela y with income or expense presented in profit or loss (if measured at fair value, or expense related to changes in own credit risk presented in other comprehensive (consistent with IFRS 9)).
+Liability with income or expense presented in the statement(s) of financial performance Ordinary shares Equity with changes calculated as total comprehensive income less any amounts attributed to classes of equity claims other than ordinary shares.
 Equity Shares redeemable for their fair value (assume does not meet the puttables exception in IAS 32) Liability with income or expense presented separately Equity with changes presented as an attribution of total comprehensive income before ordinary shares Liability with income or expense presented separately Liability with changes reported in profit or loss Liability with income or expense presented in the statement(s) of financial performance

-Claim Alpha Beta Gamma IAS 32 CF ED

-Shares redeemable To be discussed at a fu ture meeting.
-Equity, carrying Liability with

-for their fair value amount is not income or expense

-(assume does meet directly updated for presented in the

-the puttable subsequent changes, statement(s) of

-exception) (but additional financial

-disclosure in IAS 1) performance

-Obligation to deliver Equity, to discuss in a future meeting whether any further Equity, carrying Equity

-a fixed number of requirements are neede ed other than disclosure through IAS 33 amount is not

-shares (assuming Earnings per Share. directly updated for

-entity has the ability subsequent changes

-to issue additional (but additional

-shares without disclosure

-repurchasing shares) requirements in

-IAS 33)
+Claim Alpha Beta Gamma IAS 32 CF ED Shares redeemable Equity (The puttable Equity with changes Equity (The puttable Equity, carrying Liability with for their fair value exception might presented as an exception might amount is not income or expense (assume does meet continue to be attribution of total continue to be directly updated for presented in the the puttable required under the comprehensive required under the subsequent changes, statement(s) of exception) Alpha approach.) income before Gamma approach.) (but additional financial ordinary shares disclosure in IAS 1) performance Obligation to deliver Equity with changes ca Equity with changes calculated as total comprehensive income less Equity, carrying Equity a fixed number of any amounts attributed l to classes of equity cla ims other than amount is not ordinary shares ordinary shares. directly updated for (assuming entity has subsequent changes the ability to issue (but additional additional shares disclosure without repurchasing requirements in shares) IAS 33)